 The woman who showed Smith the way was another giant in her field.
-She’s less remembered than Smith these days, but she opened the door for Smith and many others to walk through.
+She opened the door for Smith and many others to walk through.
 Her name was Ma Rainey, and during her lifetime, she was known as “The Mother of the Blues.”

 Smith and Rainey started their careers as teenagers

 Smith was 14 when she first met Rainey around 1912.
 Desperate to leave her aunt’s home in Chattanooga, Tennessee (her parents were already dead), and envious of her older brother, who had joined a traveling performing troupe called the Moses Stokes Company, Smith begged her brother to get her an audition.
 She got one, and she was hired for the show – as a dancer, not as a singer.
 Still, Smith was grateful for her first job in show business.
 At that time, the main person doing the singing for the show was Rainey.